Lab 2: Shell Scripting & Git

 git push

-The output from your terminal showing the git conflict and then the resolution.
+Copy and Paste the output from your terminal showing the git conflict and then the resolution.

 Name this file git_merge_conflict.txt